LISA BLUE, PH.D., JD

 Selected to the 2014 Texas Lawyers List, an honor reserved for lawyers who exhibit excellence in practice.
 DMagazine elected her Best Lawyer in Dallas 2014 in Tort Product & Medical Liability Litigation.
 Honored by Vogel Alcove with the 'Thelma Vogel Award for Vision & Collaborative efforts for Advancing the Services for Homeless Children and Families, 2014.

-Ms. Blue Baron is involved in numerous legal and professional organizations, including:
+Ms. Blue is involved in numerous legal and professional organizations, and has received many awards including:

 - American Association for Justice (President, 2013-2014)